bclinthall/KakouneDynamicWrap/README.md

 # KakouneDynamicWrap

-Say you're writing in markdown or tex and you want your lines automatically broken at 80 characters.
+Say you're writing in plaintext or tex and you want your lines automatically broken at 80 characters.
 As you type, this plugin takes the paragraph you are working on, and breakes each of its lines at sensible places short of 80 character.
 It is intended as an alternative to softwrap.